blinkk/degu/CONTRIBUTING.md

   lot of methods and classes that are unfamiliar.
 The exception would be for advanced examples.

+Use release-please style commit messages, e.g.
+- feat: add some new feature
+- chore: update docs
+- refactor: move some file into another place

 ### Testing with Ava
 Tests use wonderful [ava](https://github.com/avajs/ava).